kasmoor620/Android-SDK_beta/README.md

 ## Overview

-This project was made with Eclipse, to be sure of the compatibility of the SDK Helper we highly recommand to use this IDE.
+This project was made with Eclipse.
+We recommend using Eclipse for building the SDK Helper to ensure a smooth experience.

 Follow these 5 Step to test Weemo Technologies into a sample application.